B2 Brussels2 The Blog

 A Strategy for the Great Lakes

-(BRUSSELS2) On 19 June the High Representative and the Commission adopted a joint strategy for the countries of the Great Lakes region.
+(BRUSSELS2) The High Representative and the Commission adopted, on June 19, a joint strategy for the countries of the Great Lakes region.
 Strategy with 5 axes: 1.
-Addressing governance issues, particularly with regard to security sector reform, human rights and the rule of law, 2.
-Guaranteeing sustainable security, in particular by supporting MONUSCO (the united nations mission in the Congo) in its future role (intervention brigade) 3.
+Address governance issues, particularly with regard to security sector reform, human rights and the rule of law, 2.
+Guarantee sustainable security, particularly in supporting MONUSCO (the United Nations mission in Congo) in its future role (intervention brigade) 3.
 Fight against poverty and rebuild the economy, 4.
-Restore confidence between neighbours, 5.
+Restore trust between neighbors, 5.
 Establish a mechanism for reliable international support.

 The need to pursue security sector reform with partners